Women in rock: Overview

-"The rebellion of rock music was largely a male rebellion; the women—often, in the 1950s and 60s, girls in their teens—in rock usually sang songs as personae, utterly dependent on their macho boyfriends..."
+Women in the 1950s and 60s era were mostly singers, sometimes instrumentalists, and were a more minor part in developing rock scene compared to men.
+Rock music was "largely a male rebellion" while young women sang in songs depicting their reliance on their boyfriend.
 Philip Auslander, an American author and performance studies and popular musicology expert, said that, "Although there were many women in rock by the late 1960s, most performed only as singers, a traditionally feminine position in popular music."
 Though some women played instruments in American all-female garage rock bands, none of these bands achieved more than regional success.
 So they "did not provide viable templates for women's on-going participation in rock."

-In relation to the gender composition of heavy metal bands, it has been said that "[h]eavy metal performers are almost exclusively male", "...[a]t least until the mid-1980s", apart from "...exceptions such as Girlschool."
-However, "...now [in the 2010s] maybe more than ever–strong metal women have put up their dukes and got down to it", "carv[ing] out a considerable place for [them]selves."
+From the 1970s and 80s, women solo musicians and bands altered the status quo of male dominance in rock.
 When Suzi Quatro emerged in 1973, "no other prominent female musician worked in rock simultaneously as a singer, instrumentalist, songwriter, and bandleader."
 According to Auslander, she was "kicking down the male door in rock and roll and proving that a female musician ... and this is a point I am extremely concerned about ... could play as well if not better than the boys."
+In relation to the gender composition of heavy metal bands, it has been said that "[h]eavy metal performers are almost exclusively male", "...[a]t least until the mid-1980s", apart from "...exceptions such as Girlschool."
+However, "...now [in the 2010s] maybe more than ever–strong metal women have put up their dukes and got down to it", "carv[ing] out a considerable place for [them]selves."
+In the 2020s, alongside maintaining relevance in the industry, women face a "motherhood penalty" as the still male-dominated music industry is not always conducive to traditional parenting with some artists bringing their children on tour.

 A number of these artists are also notable for singing and songwriting, but they are listed here for their instrumental skills: